hpc-carpentry/hpc-chapel/episodes/05-loops.md

 ---

 :::::::::::::::::::::::::::::::::::::: questions
-- "How do I get run the same piece of code repeatedly?"
+- "How do I run the same piece of code repeatedly?"
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives